crossplatform-dev/crossplatform.dev/docs/tauri.md

 # Tauri

-Tauri is a framework to build smaller, faster and more secure desktop apps using web technologies.
+Tauri is a framework to build smaller, faster and more secure desktop apps using web technologies as well as the Rust programming language.

-Tauri applications use OS provided WebView to render the User Interface, so Developers can leverage the abundance of tools and frameworks such as React, Vue or Vite.
-The applications backend is written in Rust and allows Developers to manage windows, maintaing app state and mediate Operating System calls in a safe environment.
+Tauri applications use the respective OS provided WebView to render the User Interface, so Developers can leverage the abundance of tools and frameworks such as React, Vue or Vite.
+The application's backend is written in Rust and allows Developers to manage windows, maintain app state and mediate Operating System calls in a safe environment.

-Security is very important to Tauri, it undergoes regular security audits and [implements many security features][Security Features] not found in other _[Browser engine]_ frameworks.
+Security is very important to Tauri, it undergoes regular security audits and [implements many security features][Security Features] not found in other WebView frameworks.

 ## Summary